KaivanKeren/face-attendance/README.md

 ## Contact

-For any questions or feedback, you can reach out to me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, you can reach out to me at [x.iml.7122@gmail.com](mailto:x.iml.7122@gmail.com).

----

-Replace placeholders like `yourusername`, `your-repository`, and `your-email@example.com` with your actual information.
-This `README.md` provides a comprehensive overview of the project, including setup instructions, code functionality, and troubleshooting tips.